bonkh/I2DS_Final_Project/README.md

 - `streamlit`: Deployment for real estate cost prediction web service

 ## 3. Results
 We found that there are a great variation of cost between the **type** and **location** of a property.
-(We also need to emphasise that the data is collect from 1 website, which could introduce great bias).
+(We also need to emphasise that the data is collect from 1 website at 1 period of time (the end months of 2023), which could introduce great bias).

 ### Rental properties
-- The
+- Rental real estate divides into living and commercial types: apartments dominate Districts 2 and 7, rented rooms in Tân Bình and Bình Thạnh; warehouses appear in suburban areas (Bình Tân, District 2), while offices and front-houses cluster in central districts (1, 2, 3).

 ### Selling properties